Triaxial Earthquake and Shock Simulator: Example Study using the TESS

-CERL tested a 250,000-pound Geosynthetics Reinforced Soil (GRS) bridge abutment model for the University of Wisconsin - Milwaukee (UWM), with Federal Highway Administration funding.
+CERL tested a 250,000-pound Geosynthetics Reinforced Soil (GRS) bridge abutment model for the University of Wisconsin–Milwaukee, with Federal Highway Administration funding.
 This is the largest model ever tested on the CERL Triaxial Earthquake and Shock Simulator (TESS).
 The portion of the model bearing on the TESS was 205,000 pounds, and this large mass created unique challenges and control concerns such as excessive pitch when testing longitudinally.
 The model was successfully tested with sine-sweep and sinusoidal motions up to levels that caused significant damage.
 Almost 100 data channels were recorded from acceleration, displacement, strain, and pressure transducers.
-UWM researchers will use the data to evaluate their analytical models and assess the ability of this GRS bridge abutment system for construction in high-seismic areas.
-UWM hopes to obtain funding for testing a second specimen with biaxial lateral and vertical motions from the 1940 El-Centro earthquake.
+University of Wisconsin–Milwaukee researchers will use the data to evaluate their analytical models and assess the ability of this GRS bridge abutment system for construction in high-seismic areas.
+University of Wisconsin–Milwaukee hopes to obtain funding for testing a second specimen with biaxial lateral and vertical motions from the 1940 El-Centro earthquake.